 Section 1.
 Eligibility and Accumulation.
-Employees shall receive three (3) working days bereavement leave, to be taken for the purposes specified in Section 2 of this Article.
+Employees shall receive one work week or five (5) working days (no more than 40 hours) bereavement leave, to be taken for the purposes specified in Section 2 of this Article.
 Bereavement leave shall not accumulate or carry over from year to year.